-- Put the 6 ounces of butter in a medium bowl and add the Sukrin Melis, sifting it into the bowl.
-With a hand mixer, mix the the two ingredients until the sweetener begins to dissolve.
+- Put the 6 ounces of butter in a medium bowl and sift the powdered sweetener over.
+Mix with a hand mixer until the sweetener begins to dissolve.

-- In a small bowl, add 1 cup of peanut butter and the 4 ounces of Kerry Gold Butter and blend it together with a hand mixer.
-Sift the 2 tablespoons of sweetener into the peanut butter mixture and whip until nice and light.
+- Blend the ingredients for the peanut butter layer with a hand mixer until nice and light.
 Spread all of the peanut butter on top of the chocolate layer and place into the freezer for 5-10 minutes or until slightly firm to the touch.

 - Spread the chocolate mixture on top of the peanut butter layer and refrigerate over-night.

 - Run a sharp knife along the sided of the pan that were not lined with the parchment and lift the whole thing out of the pan by puling up on the parchment.
 Cut into 32 pieces with a sharp knife and store in an air tight container in the refrigerator.
 Keeps up to 10 days in the refrigerator.